DennyDai/yourls-preview-url-with-qrcode/README.md

 Description
 -----------
-Add the character '~' to a short URL to display a preview screen before redirection
+Add the character '~' to a short URL to display a preview screen & QR code before redirection

 Installation
 ------------